StackOneHQ/examples/apps/oauth-redirect-proxy/README.md

   - GET requests: Redirects to StackOne with query parameters (cookies are automatically included by the browser)
   - POST requests: Forwards request body and end-to-end headers to StackOne
   - Response: Forwards end-to-end response headers and cookies back to the client

-- `GET/POST /connect/oauth2/callback` - Generic OAuth redirect handler (no provider specified)
-  - Same functionality as above but forwards to StackOne's generic callback endpoint
-  - Useful for testing or when provider is determined by StackOne